arunpraba/reactjs.org/src/content/reference/react-dom/findDOMNode.md

 }
 ```

 Here, the `input` variable will be set to the `<input>` DOM element.
-This lets you do something with it.
+This enables you do something with it.
 For example, when clicking "Show example" below mounts the input, [`input.select()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/select) selects all text in the input:

 <Sandpack>